Docs

 To edit a collection's details, click the ••• button next to its entry in the list and select Configure.

-To edit an existing in a collection, click that operation to open it and make any necessary changes.
+To edit an existing operation in a collection, click that operation to open it and make any necessary changes.
 Then click the "floppy disk" icon to save those changes.

 Cloning collections and operations